The Mutants Are Revolting

-"The Mutants Are Revolting" is the twelfth episode in the sixth season of the American animated television series Futurama, and the 100th episode of the series.
+"The Mutants Are Revolting" is the twelfth episode in the seventh season of the American animated television series Futurama, and the 100th episode of the series.
 It aired on Comedy Central on September 2, 2010, as a mid-season finale, with remaining episodes broadcast in November 2010 and in 2011.
 In the episode, the Planet Express crew celebrate their 100th delivery.
 Leela's status as a mutant is exposed to the public and she is deported from the surface and forced to live with other mutants in the sewers.
 She recognizes the inequality with which mutants are forced to live and rallies them together in an equal rights revolt against the surface dwellers.

 The episode was written by Eric Horsted and directed by Raymie Muzquiz.
 Mark Mothersbaugh of the band Devo guest stars as himself, while the band appears as future mutated versions of themselves.
 Having the 100th episode as the sixth-season finale was a coincidence.
 The production team sought to focus the episode's subject matter on a topic with roots in the series' history.
 They eventually chose to write about Leela's mutant heritage, which had been one of the series' longstanding storylines.
 "The Mutants Are Revolting" received generally positive reviews from critics.
 Although recognized as an unlikely landmark for Futurama by critics due to its previous cancellation, the episode was criticized for failing to live up to its status as the series' 100th episode.
 Devo's guest appearance is one of co-producer and head writer David X. Cohen's favorite moments in the series.